Schlichting's Theorem for Approximate Subgroups: Introduction

 Approximate subgroups are subsets in an ambient group which are almost stable under products.
 They have a certain subgroup-like behaviour.
-Although the formal definition was given in \cite{tao2008product} around 2008, approximate subgroups have been studied for more than fifty years, especially the case of sets of integers with small doubling in additive combinatorics.
-The study of general finite approximate subgroups has gained more attention since the work of Breuillard, Green and Tao around 2010 who gave a complete classification of finite approximate subgroups in \cite{breuillard2012structure}.
+The study of approximate subgroups has gained more attention since the work of Breuillard, Green and Tao around 2010 who gave a powerful structural description of finite approximate subgroups in \cite{breuillard2012structure}.